linuxsimba/linuxsimba.github.io/_source/_posts/2015-02-16-checking-ipv6-status.md

 ---

 In an [earlier post]({% post_url 2015-02-15-ipv6-blog-ip %}), I setup IPv6 on
 the server hosting this blog.
-I figured how to verify the IPv6 setup.
+I figured out how to verify the IPv6 setup.

 ### Checking that DNS has IPv6 hostname
 ```